-Finally, ensure your sitemap has been submitted on Google Search Console so that Google bots will pick up your post.
+Finally, ensure your sitemap has been submitted to Google Search Console so that Google bots will pick up your post.
 This will help increase your chances of showing up on search engines for your keywords.

 Blogging for Small Businesses: Final Tips

 If you enjoy writing then you’ll fall in love with blogging for your small business in no time.
-It’s a fantastic way to connect with your audience on a deeper level and without a doubt it will showcase your industry expertise.
+It’s a fantastic way to connect with your audience on a deeper level and without a doubt, it will showcase your industry expertise.

 If you’re not a lover of writing then that doesn’t mean you should give up on the idea of blogging for small businesses, in fact, it could be just the thing you need to discover a new passion!
-Alternatively, you could hire out this work to a virtual assistant or copywriter and have them create you one blog post per month.
+Alternatively, you could hire out this work to a virtual assistant or copywriter and have them create one blog post per month.
 This will be a cheap and worthwhile investment for your business.

 Finally, if you find you’re falling behind with your blogging schedule then don’t panic!
-Once you have a back log of blog posts it’s fine to skip the odd couple, as long as you stay consistent and keep your blog up to date once every 3 months you should be fine.
+Once you have a backlog of blog posts it’s fine to skip the odd couple, as long as you stay consistent and keep your blog up to date once every 3 months you should be fine.